Aston Bay (CVE:BAY) Sets New 52-Week Low at $0.03

-Aston Bay Holdings Ltd. (CVE:BAY – Get Rating) hit a new 52-week low during trading on Monday .
-The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 37501 shares trading hands.
+Aston Bay Holdings Ltd. (CVE:BAY – Get Rating)’s stock price hit a new 52-week low during trading on Monday .
+The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 13000 shares trading hands.
 The stock had previously closed at C$0.03.

 Aston Bay Price Performance